judaicalink/judaicalink-site/README.md

 Afterwards, you can browse the website locally under http://localhost:1313

 ## Linux
-Using Ubuntu `apt get update && apt get install hugo`.
+Using Ubuntu: `apt update && apt install hugo`.

 -------------------------------------------------------------------------------